kaedroho/wagtail/docs/reference/hooks.rst

 ``register_admin_search_area``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Add an item to the Wagtail admin search "Other Searches".
 Behaviour of this hook is similar to ``register_admin_menu_item``.
-The callable passed to this hook must return an instance of ``wagtail.admin.search.SearchArea``.
+The callable passed to this hook must return an instance of ``wagtail.core.admin.search.SearchArea``.
 New items can be constructed from the ``SearchArea`` class by passing the following parameters:

   :label: text displayed in the "Other Searches" option box.
   :name: an internal name used to identify the search option; defaults to the slugified form of the label.